mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 GLAMOUR
-This power allows the psion to project a subtle distraction within a radius in metres equal to the number of Psi points invested in the power.
+This power allows the psion to project a subtle distraction within a radius in meters equal to the number of Psi points invested in the power.
 Those within the radius cease to pay the psion any attention,

 completely forgetting his presence, becoming temporarily distracted